-- The NetBackup client software is installed on the computer that has the databases you want to back up. - To use the new features that are included in NetBackup for SAP in NetBackup 7.7, you must upgrade your NetBackup for SAP clients to NetBackup 7.7.
+- The NetBackup client software is installed on the computer that has the databases you want to back up.
+If the database is clustered, you must use the same version of NetBackup on each node in the cluster. - To use the new features that are included in NetBackup for SAP in NetBackup 8.1.1, you must upgrade your NetBackup for SAP clients to NetBackup 8.1.1.
 The NetBackup media server must use the same version as the NetBackup for SAP client or a higher version than the client.